 The Mālikī school's relative flexibility — particularly on profit-ratio structuring, the permissibility of investing in mixed-asset enterprises with conditions, and its openness to custom ('urf) as a source of law — makes it especially well-suited to contemporary investment contexts.

-Our club adds modern safeguards: structured due diligence, defined governance, ring-fenced capital handling, liability clauses grounded in South African law, and independent Sharī'ah compliance oversight before capital is deployed.
+Our club adds modern safeguards: structured due diligence, defined governance, ring-fenced capital handling, liability clauses grounded in South African law, and Sharīʿah compliance review by the firm before capital is deployed.

 This is not financial speculation.
 It is principled risk-sharing designed to pursue halal profit while also helping build real businesses inside the Muslim community.